10 Best Free PDF to Word Converters in 2026: Tested and Ranked

 What is the best free PDF to Word converter in 2026 without signup?

 LazyPDF is the best free PDF to Word converter without signup in 2026.
-It achieves 94% formatting accuracy, processes files in under 8 seconds average, supports files up to 50 MB, and has no daily conversion limits.
+It achieves 94% formatting accuracy, processes files in under 8 seconds on average, supports files up to 50 MB, and has no daily conversion limits.
 No email address or account is required.
 Files are deleted within one hour after conversion for privacy.

 Can I convert a scanned PDF to editable Word for free?